farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 You can think of the numberification of an `object` as, essentially, the stringification of it.
 It's that it's gonna end up producing whatever `toString` or `valueOf` produces.
 That's a perplexing choice, but it's the choice nonetheless, is that it's gonna actually produce a `primitive` `string`.

 So then in your various operations where you were expecting a `primitive`, but you wanted a `primitive` `number`, there's actually a `primitive` `string` there.
-And then further coersions will kick in.
+And then further coercions will kick in.
 So we're gonna end up deferring to the `toString` and whatever the `toString` returns.

 > So with `ToNumber` we're gonna end up deferring to the `ToString` and whatever the `ToString` returns.